catamphetamine/libphonenumber-js/README.md

 [See Demo](https://catamphetamine.gitlab.io/libphonenumber-js/)

+If you’re trying to build a React component with it, take a look at [`react-phone-number-input`](https://www.npmjs.com/package/react-phone-number-input).

 ## LibPhoneNumber

 [`libphonenumber`](https://github.com/googlei18n/libphonenumber) is a phone number formatting and parsing library released by Google, originally developed for (and currently used in) Google's [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) mobile phone operating system.